drvinceknight/pfm/docs/_labsheets/04-object-oriented-programming.md

     (This is an example of a technique called Monte Carlo Simulation.)

-10. In a similar fashion to question 8, approximate the integral
+10. (Optional) In a similar fashion to question 8, approximate the integral
     \\(\int_{0}^11-x^2\;dx\\).

     Recall that the integral corresponds to the area under a curve.